apache/openwhisk-composer-python/README.md

 ### From PyPi (**Not available yet**)

-Composer is distributed on [PyPi](https://pypi.org/).
-To install this package, use `pip`:
+Composer will eventually be distributed on [PyPi](https://pypi.org/).
+Once it is available, to install this package, use `pip`:
 ```
-$ pip3 install ibm-functions-composer
+$ pip3 install openwhisk-composer
 ```
 Shell embeds the Composer package, so there is no need to install Composer for Python explicitly when using Shell.